-As the combined area of Morocco and Western Sahara is huge, it offers a great variety of scenery, from coastal plains in the west, to snow tipped mountains in the east, to tree-lined streets in the cities and moving desert sands in remote areas.
+The combined area of Northern and Southern Morocco and Western Sahara is huge!
+It offers a great variety of scenery, from coastal plains, to snow-tipped mountains, to tree-lined streets and moving desert sands.

 Prices – 💰💰💰

 Most things, except for transport, are quite reasonably priced in Morocco.
 You can get a meal at a cafe for around 30 MAD, (€2.7).
-Note that the prices do tend to get a little more expensive the closer you are to an area frequented by tourists.
+Note that the prices get more expensive the closer you are to tourist areas.
 Marrakech and Casablanca, for example, are more expensive than places like Tanger and Agadir.

 Checkpoints – 🛑🛑